trikoder/jsonapibundle/README.md

 **Checking your code**

-First you need to setup test enviroment (as described in paragraph above).
+First you need to setup test environment (as described in paragraph above).

 Then: